-Our results underline the importance of better understanding short-term influences on tenure security in order to design appropriate and well-targeted land tenure interventions.
-This may entail establishing or improving accessible and well-functioning dispute resolution mechanisms for land conflicts, particularly in areas that are affected by weather risk, to alleviate impacts of extreme weather on households' land tenure.
-In Tanzania, there are specific land tribunals designated at the ward and district levels, with the High Court Land Division and the Court of Appeal forming the highest instance at national level (Rwegasira, 2012).
-However, evidence indicates that this system is overburdened and prone to corruption (Massay, 2013; Rubakula et al., 2019).
+Our results underscore the importance of better understanding short-term influences on tenure security to design appropriate and well-targeted land tenure interventions.
+This may entail establishing or improving accessible and well-functioning dispute resolution mechanisms for land conflicts, particularly in areas that are affected by weather risk, to alleviate effects of extreme weather on households' land tenure.
+In Tanzania, specific land tribunals are designated at the ward and district levels, with the High Court Land Division and the Court of Appeal forming the highest instance at national level (Rwegasira 2012).
+However, evidence shows that this system is overburdened and prone to corruption (Massay 2013; Rubakula, Wang, and Wei 2019).

-In particular, our results suggest that the policy response to land conflicts and tenure insecurity should consider the type of weather risk households face in a given region, as this may influence which response - notably land formalization or the improvement of land dispute resolution - is most appropriate.
-The role of weather risk for tenure security is particularly concerning given the climate change context: with increasing climate change, dry spells and erratic precipitation are expected to become more likely (Kendon et al., 2019), which could result in higher tenure insecurity and more frequent land conflicts in the future.
+Our results suggest that the policy response to land conflicts and tenure insecurity should consider the type of weather risk households face in a given region, as this may influence which response-notably land formalization or the improvement of land dispute resolution-is most appropriate.
+The role of weather risk for tenure security is particularly concerning given the climate change context: with increasing climate change, dry spells and erratic precipitation are expected to become more likely (Kendon et al. 2019), which could result in higher tenure insecurity and more frequent land conflicts in the future.

 Further, our results shed light on the importance of access to land formalization.
-While several studies report negative side effects of land formalization projects on smallholder farmers (for reviews, see Lawry et al., 2017; Sjaastad & Cousins, 2009), our results provide suggestive evidence that land certificates are sought by some farmers to protect themselves against previously experienced weather-driven land conflicts.
-However, land certificates only offer limited protection for conflicts between farmers and pastoralists, who do not threaten ownership claims to land, but rather infringe on land to graze their herds.
+While several studies report negative side effects of land formalization projects on smallholder farmers (for reviews, see Sjaastad and Cousins 2009; Lawry et al. 2017), our results evidence that some farmers seek land certificates to protect themselves against previously experienced weather-driven land conflicts.
+However, land certificates only offer limited protection for conflicts between farmers and pastoralists who do not threaten ownership claims to land but infringe on land to graze their herds.
 Such conflicts are driven by precipitation variability, which requires other policy solutions for farmers (and pastoralists) affected by such conflicts.
-Potential solutions encompass enhanced mediation mechanisms to address conflicts between farmers and pastoralists, as well as proactive programs designed to enforce extant regulations governing resource access for both groups.
-This includes clear demarcation of land boundaries, land use plans, and formal acknowledgment of the resource rights pertaining to each respective group.
+Potential solutions encompass enhanced mediation mechanisms to address conflicts between farmers and pastoralists as well as proactive programs designed to enforce extant regulations governing resource access for both groups.
+This includes clear demarcation of land boundaries, land use plans, and formal acknowledgment of the resource rights for each group.

-Generally, land certificates are not equally accessible for all socio-economic groups.
-Marginalized social groups may find it more difficult to gain access to certificates, while certificates are of little help against powerful and well-organized interests, e.g., the state.
+Generally, land certificates are not equally accessible for all socioeconomic groups.
+Marginalized social groups may find it more difficult to gain access to certificates, while certificates are of little help against powerful and well-organized interests (e.g., the state).
 The president has considerable power over land in Tanzania.
-In the past, even formal land certificates have not always protected rural communities from expropriation.^x In addition, the growing formalization of land tenure frequently gives rise to intra-household land disputes, often resulting from exclusionary practices disproportionately affecting women and younger men (Odgaard, 2005).
-In African countries, land ownership and control are typically characterized by significant inequalities across socio-demographic groups, particularly along gender lines.
-However, accurately quantifying the extent of these disparities remains a challenge (Doss et al., 2015).
-In the Trans-SEC household survey, the survey item on land tenure was, in almost all cases, reported by household heads.
-Hence, the data likely overlooks intra-household disputes over land that would have been reported by other members.
+In the past, even formal land certificates have not always protected rural communities from expropriation.11 In addition, the growing formalization of land tenure frequently gives rise to intrahousehold land disputes, often resulting from exclusionary practices disproportionately affecting women and younger men (Odgaard 2005).
+In African countries, land ownership and control are typically characterized by significant inequalities across sociodemographic groups, particularly along gender lines.
+However, accurately quantifying the extent of these disparities remains a challenge (Doss et al. 2015).
+In the Trans-SEC household survey, the survey item on land tenure in almost all cases was reported by household heads.
+Hence, the data likely overlook intrahousehold disputes over land that would have been reported by other members.